 Specify the authentication file when authenticating SSL.
-You must specify this when the authentication method is CustomTrust.
+You must specify this when the Authority Method is CustomTrust.
+Set the file specified in Custom Identity Key Store File on Weblogic Administration Console.

 Domain Environment File (within 1,023 bytes)

 Specify the name of the Weblogic domain environment file.
 Specifying this item cannot be omitted.